The total amount of money in the world: it depends on how we define what counts as money and what not.

 For example, gold might not be called money, but it has a market value and is a financial asset.
 Similarly, real estate which is estimated as a 7.6 trillion investment can be included or may be not.

-As we move towards digital economy the amount of cash is decreasing, example bitcoin value is estimated at more that 7 billion dollars, but that’s small if we see that Bill Gates alone is estimated to have a net fortune worth more than 80 billion.
+As we move towards a digital economy the amount of cash is decreasing, for example bitcoin value is estimated at more that 100 billion dollars,.

 How much money exists on Earth?
 It’s a simple question with a bunch of complicated answers.

 Simply, the answer depends on how you define “money”.

 Asset types that contribute to the total amount of money in the world